austral-electronics/QuantumCM4/README.md

 **Applications** : The Quantum OEM Processor is designed to be embedded into a third-party system in a harsh environment, like a boat, a vehicle, a drone, a machine, an outdoor gateway …
 It is designed for low latency applications using remote in browser displays and suitable for a variety of use cases : Interfacing sensors and actuators, Automation systems, command control, Robotics, Guidance, Datalog, IOT, IA, Cloud, Dashboards, Asset tracking, Machine monitoring …
 For the sectors of Marine, Industry, Drones, Off-Highway Vehicles, Agriculture …

+### Disclaimers
+*Copyright (C) 2022 [Austral Electronics SARL](http://austral-eng.com/en/accueil-english-2/).
+Changes to the specifications and features in this manual may be made by Austral without prior notice.
+Specifications and information provided in this maual are for informational use only.
+Austral assumes no responsibility or liability for any errors or inaccuracies that may appear in this manual including the product & / or software.
+All trademarks mentioned in this manual are property of their respective owners.
+This product contains copyrighted software which are released under multiple open source licenses including but not limited to the GNU GPL, LGPL, and MIT BSD licenses.
+Such software is provided without warranty.
+Copies of these licenses are included in the software itself in further detail.
+For the latest up to date information, please visit our Github Repository at https://github.com/austral-electronics/QuantumCM4*

+** !!!!!!!!!!!!
+NEW PRODUCT - THIS WIKI IS IN REDACTION !!!!!!!!!!!!!!!!!! **

 ## 1. QUANTUM CM4 Hardware